Bloc/jottly-checkpoints/07-Finishing-HTML.md

 + </div>
 ```

-Add an input field and button to complete the call to action:
+Add an input field and button:

 ```html(index.html)
 <!-- Call to Action